wikimedia/wikipediapreview-wordpress/readme.txt

 * Handles any link to a Wikipedia article regardless of language, lead image presence or length.
 * Works for Right-to-Left (RTL) and Left-To-Right (LTR) languages.
 * A built-in gallery to dive into article images.
+* Can be disabled for any page using the post metadata sidebar.
+Look for the Wikipedia Preview section.

 **How to use**